The Coalition’s nuclear power folly

 Rooftop solar reduces demand on our large-scale generators by (1) supplying electricity to houses and businesses, and (2) exporting surplus electricity to the grid, enough to occasionally meet the entire local demand.

-One in three Australian homes have solar panels, and AEMO expects rooftop generation to grow strongly; it could triple in the next 30 years.
+One in three Australian homes has solar panels, and AEMO expects rooftop generation to grow strongly; it could triple in the next 30 years.
 As people install more rooftop solar panels, the whole East Coast grid will become more like South Australia.

 If the Coalition scheme proceeds, we could have generation from:

-We will increasingly have the problem of insufficient demand, and any baseload generator that must run all the time increases the chances of supply exceeding demand.
+We will increasingly have the problem of excess supply / insufficient demand, and any baseload generator that must run all the time increases the chances of supply exceeding demand.
 For example, in the isolated Southwestern Australian grid, noon demand is becoming too low, so they are building big batteries to increase demand.

 ** Nuclear baseload: expensive electricity